 EDUC-340 Teaching Students with Diverse Needs

 This course enables the prospective teacher to learn how to coordinate the classroom learning environment to effectively address the diverse needs of students in general classroom settings.
 The course considers characteristics of students with special needs and the modifications in teaching methods necessary to meet their needs.
 Classroom management techniques for academic, social, emotional, and cognitive differences are addressed.
 Students will design activities and respective accommodations for both general education students and students with special needs.
 Various assessment techniques will be discussed and developed to evaluate the activities.
 Specific topics to be addressed include: federal legislation, teaching strategies, team collaboration, special support services, and individual education plans (IEP).
-Prerequisites: Educ 209 and Educ 201 or permission of the instructor.
+Prerequisite: MUS_CLAS 149 or EDUC 199, and EDUC 201; or permission of the instructor.

 Study, research and field experience in science and mathematics education.
 Course enables students who are pre-service teachers to acquire the necessary theory, skills, concepts, attitudes, use of materials and resources, technology, and appropriate teaching techniques.
 The course design assists students in the understanding of how children learn science and mathematics.
 Students learn to effectively teach through curriculum integration.
-Prerequisites: Educ 209 and Educ 201 or permission of the instructor.
+Prerequisite: MUS_CLAS 149 or EDUC 199, and EDUC 201; or permission of the instructor.

 EDUC-360 Globalization, Citizenship, and Education